 Our research is rooted in the fields of Behavioral Ecology and Evolutionary Biology.
-The MEEL group consists of about 25 researchers, including five PIs, 7 postdocs and 9 PhD students.
-The DNA lab, which is the common centre of our activities, was formed in the late 1980s by Torbjörn von Schantz, when DNA-fingerprinting was the cutting-edge technique and in our group applied to analyses of parentage in studies of the ring-necked pheasant, the great reed warbler, and the sedge warbler.
+The MEEL group consists of about 25 researchers, including six PI’s, and several postdocs and PhD students.
+The DNA lab, which is the common centre of our activities, was formed in the late 1980’s by Torbjörn von Schantz, when DNA-fingerprinting was the cutting-edge technique.
+Back then it was applied in our group to analyses of parentage in studies of the ring-necked pheasant, the great reed warbler, and the sedge warbler.

 Molecular Ecology & Evolution Lab